Friday the 13th, Part 1 Filming Location Tour

 That changed for a few lucky folks for a few hours on Friday, May 13th, 2011… the day of the first-ever camp tour.
 A relatively small group of horror fans purchased a ticket and traveled to camp (from as far away as 3000 miles away!) not knowing what to expect when they got there.
 Well, the tour was a huge success!
 100% of the surveyed attendees said they had a fantastic unforgettable time and most of them said they would return for a future tour.

-This camp tour is an official event of the Northern New Jersey Council of the BSA.
+This camp tour is the only officially approved tour event at Camp No-Be-Bo-Sco by the Northern New Jersey Council, BSA.